Thursday, November 01, 2007

 Or was all this a ploy to get us to acquire Google accounts?
 If so, then for what purpose?
 To get us to give you our email addresses?
 Lord knows my spam filters are working hard as it is.
 Or is that giving you too much credit for intellingence?
 I'm inclined to think so, as I can come up with no earthly idea why you would do this, outside of spamming my inbox.

 As I sit here right now, I don't see anything much different about this "New Blogger" - except for the fact that my introduction to it is as rude as the introduction to the class bully.
-While technically harmless, you folks at Blogger/Google have essentially stuck a saliva-coated finger in my ear, all the whilst giving me a wedgie.
+While technically harmless, you folks at Blogger/Google have essentially stuck a saliva-coated finger in my ear, all the while giving me a wedgie.
 It's aggravating, annoying, and does absolutely nothing to endear me to you.

 Jerks.
 Just better hope I never get the chance to blow a spitwad at the teacher and blame it on you.